timdiels/sysintercept/README.rst

 Other notes
 ============
-The current implementation intercepts syscalls with user space techniques.
-Programs can still get round the interception, but only if using hacky techniques which aren't used unless you are really trying to thwart this specific interceptor.
+The current implementation intercepts syscalls with user space techniques, by hooking into certain api calls.
+While programs can't avoid the hook on those api calls, they can still make system calls on their own without those api calls although it would be a fragile way of doing it and no sane program would do this unless specifically trying to thwart api hooking.
+Point being, this tool will never be a perfect sandbox and it certainly isn't in it's current state; so don't use it on malware.
 (See 2d, 2f, 2g of
 http://www.stanford.edu/~stinson/paper_notes/win_dev/hooks/defeating_hooks.txt.
-Even finding direct interrupt stuff and replacing that would not work because it's probably an undecidable problem The article isn't enthusiastic about kernel hooks, though I suppose that can be made safe and solid)
+Even finding direct interrupt stuff and replacing that would not work because it's probably an undecidable problem)

 Performance